openscm/openscm-runner/README.md

 TODO:

-- TODO: work out how to handle package data
 - Change notebooks into papermill style
 - Update notebook tests
+- TODO: work out how to handle package data
 - Change to using pytest-regressions for handling expected values
+- get version to include dirty/commits when being created
+- fix deprecated API warning in scmdata for both seaborn and pandas (seaborn b/c of "ci" usage, pandas because of something in concat, run the FaIR notebook to see them both)
 - add PHONY to help in copier
 - add conda support via copier somewhere (might not need to be too complicated though as the only thing you really need to test is installation and then you just add the badges, the rest is just handled by conda-forge)
 - add AUTHORS in copier